OUR THERAPIES

 • Have a hard time getting along with other people

 Best practice guidelines in the diagnostic assessment of Autistic Spectrum Disorders indicate that the gold standard is clinical judgement, in conjunction with the use of a detailed clinical interview with the parents and an observational assessment of the child.
 An assessment by a multidisciplinary team of professionals is advised.
-The tests used are ADOS-2, ADI-R and standardised cognitive assessment like WISC-V, WIPPSY-IV, WAIS-IV or Bayley-IV and an adaptive assessment like Vineland-3, according to the patient’s needs.
+The tests used are ADOS-2, ADI-R and standardised cognitive assessments like WISC-V, WIPPSY-IV, WAIS-IV or Bayley-IV and an adaptive assessment like Vineland-3, according to the patient’s needs.

-What Is a Cognitive Assessment?
+What is a Cognitive Assessment?

 What Is Dyslexia?